 Large or small?

-Here we are talking about the size of the school itself as opposed to class size.
-Small classes of 12-15 students are pretty much the norm in most private schools, be they boarding or day.
-Indeed it is one of the attributes which we parents are willing to pay for when we send our children to private school.
-Small classes mean more individual attention to students' needs and more student-teacher interaction.
+Here, we are talking about the size of the school itself as opposed to class size.
+Small classes of 12-15 students are pretty much the norm in most private schools, be they boarding or day schools.
+Indeed, it is one of the attributes that we parents are willing to pay for when we send our children to private school.
+Small classes mean more individual attention to students' needs and student-teacher interaction.
 Those are good things worth paying for.

 No, what I have in mind is the number of students on campus.
 The small school typically will have 150 to 300 students.
 Medium-sized schools run 300-500 students.
 The larger schools will top out at approximately 1200 students.
-You will make your decision about whether to send your child to a large or small school based on your visit to the school.
-Do not cross a school off your short list simply because it is too small or too large.
+You will decide whether to send your child to a large or small school based on your visit to the school.
+Do not cross a school off your shortlist simply because it is too small or too large.
 You won't appreciate the school community and how it works until you have visited it.
 One of the aspects of private schools you need to check out is their house system.
 House systems break the large student body down into smaller multi-age groups.
 Houses compete in sports and other areas.
-The idea is to promote teamwork and collaboration Houses are an important part of building a strong, vibrant community in any school.
+The idea is to promote teamwork and collaboration.
+Houses are essential to building a robust and vibrant community in any school.

 Traditional or progressive?

 If you sent your child to a Montessori or a Waldorf school, you already understand how progressive schools work.
 Progressive schools are not about testing and grades.
-While most of us think that approach works very well in early childhood education, some of us wonder how the progressive approach works in middle school and high school.
-Does it really prepare students for college-level work?
+While most of us think that approach works very well in early childhood education, some wonder how the progressive approach works in middle and high school.
+Does it prepare students for college-level work?
 It does indeed.
-But like any educational philosophy, you need to understand it and embrace it.
+But like any educational philosophy, you must understand and embrace it.

 The following video gives us a glimpse into the approach used at The Putney School in Vermont.

-Traditional schools, needless to say, far outnumber their progressive counterparts.
-Among traditional schools, you will want to examine carefully what is being taught and how it is being taught.
-If preparing your child for college is important to you, always find out where recent graduates matriculated to.
+Needless to say, traditional schools far outnumber their progressive counterparts.
+Among conventional schools, you will want to examine carefully what is being taught and how it is being taught.
+If preparing your child for college is essential, always find out where recent graduates matriculated.
 Are those colleges and universities ones you can see your child attending?
 If not, then you need to look at other schools.

-Those are the major questions you need to work through as you begin to decide which private school will be the best one for your child.
-As I have said many times, the best school for your child is the school fits best.
-Answer these four major questions completely and you will end up applying to at least three private schools which will be an excellent fit for both your child and your requirements.
+Those are the significant questions you must consider when deciding which private school will be the best for your child.
+As I have said many times, the best school for your child is the school that fits best.
+Answer these four major questions entirely, and you will apply to at least three private schools that will be an excellent fit for your child and your requirements.

 Questions?
 Contact us on Facebook. @privateschoolreview